kunsergio117/ClearSkies_Weather_App/README.md

-### INF601 - Advanced Programming in Python
 ### Sergio Gabriel Jiawei Kun
 ### Final_project

 ## Description
 Prototype Openweather API DJango web application.
-Currently contains a working forecast dashboard for temperature and humidity in the searched city or location in metric measurements.
+Currently contains a working forecast dashboard for temperature and humidity in the searched city or location in metric measurements and a blog post based on geographical location for users to interact.
 In the future there will be imperial units options and map oriented dashboards.

 ## Getting Started

 ### pip install instructions